Opossum joeys in a cereal box Photo credit: Kelly Osborn, Wisconsin WildCare

 Terms last three years, with the option to renew.
 Officer positions are two-year terms.
 You must be a current member to apply. apply.

-Brittni Vermiglio
+Brittni Kaplanek

 Secretary